 A Social Worker's Guide to Evaluating Practice Outcomes

-Thyer and Myers have written an easy-to-read primer on empirically evaluating the outcomes of social work practice.
-Perfect for social work students—graduate and undergraduate—and for social work practitioners, the authors use real-life examples of evaluating social work practice.
+Unlike other books dealing with the topic of evaluating practice which use theoretical cases, Thyer and Myers use real-life examples of evaluating social work practice, ranging from those fairly low on the scale of internal validity to those that are pretty rigorous.
 The book begins with a refresher on evaluation research, provides a balanced approach to both single-system and group-evaluation designs, and closes with a discussion of ethical issues, myths, misconceptions, and practical considerations in evaluation.

 "This book delivers exactly what it promises and so much more.
-The authors provide insightful commentary, practical explanations, clear and thorough definitions of major research relevant terms.
-A must read for all as this book provides and clearly highlights the critical link between ethical practice and the scientific method.” —Sophia F. Dziegielewski, dean and professor, School of Social Work, University of Cincinnati; editor, Journal of Social Service Research
+For many of us who ‘walk the line’ between research and practice, and formulate our helping efforts under the umbrella of evidence-based strategy, this book is invaluable.
+From the first chapter to the last, the authors provide insightful commentary, practical explanations, clear and thorough definitions of major research relevant terms, and share their strategy for what design might work best in what situation.
+With each design, the authors always stress the importance of incorporating ethical boundaries and protecting the rights of human subjects.
+A must read for all as this book provides and clearly highlights the critical link between ethical practice and the scientific method providing a ‘one-stop’ reference for all that we do.” —Sophia F. Dziegielewski, dean and professor, School of Social Work, University of Cincinnati; editor, Journal of Social Service Research